 A piston bowl is a recess in the piston crown primarily used in (direct injection) Diesel engines, where it basically forms the combustion chamber.
-The shape of the piston bowl influences the movement of air and fuel during the compression stroke, thereby affecting the air/fuel mixture.
+The design and shape of the piston bowl influences the movement of air and fuel during the compression stroke, thereby affecting the air/fuel mixture.
 A good mixture leads to a more efficient combustion, resulting in more power or better fuel economy.
 Additionally, using an effective piston bowl shape can reduce the in-cylinder emissions (like NOx and soot) and the cost for after-treatment.

 CAESES’ Piston Bowl Design Capabilities